Elekester/Starlit-Village/Catching Up.md

 ## Armor and Weapons

-As Ran says before heading to Mt.
-Magnus, "Battle Power is nothing more than a rough assessment."
-Its actually not too hard to reach the BP necessary for the endgame and still be very underpowered.
 Armor and Weapons directly contribute to BP through their Attack and Defense stats, but most of your power will actually come from how the gear is augmented.

 See [Upgrading Gear](#upgrading-gear) for more information.